ofzorzo/neural-network/README.md

 # neural-network
-Neural network implemented for UFRGS' Machine Learning course.
+Neural network implemented for UFRGS' machine learning course.
 The neural network was used to predict data from the ionosphere.data, pima.tsv, wdbc.data and wine.data datasets.
 There's a nice report included, where the results obtained are analyzed, but it's in Portuguese.

 ## Execution examples